 The estimated cost for this course is $3000.
 This cost does not include tuition, airfare to Puerto Maldonado Peru, or meals during 3 days in town.
 All other food, lodging, and local transportation will be provided.
 SEC students participating in this program will be charged the same program fees and related expenses as TAMU students.
 Students may either cover the costs themselves or seek funding from their department and other on-campus and external sources.
 Study abroad scholarships are available for TAMU students.
 Please contact study abroad’s Xiaoshuang Wei (firstname.lastname@example.org) and program director Donald Brightsmith (email@example.com) for more information.

 All graduate and upper division undergraduate students (U3 or U4) with a strong interest in the social and ecological dimensions of biodiversity conservation are eligible.
 Students from the social sciences are strongly encouraged to apply.
 Students from Texas A&M and any other SEC University are eligible.

 How to apply

-Formal applications through the official TAMU Study Abroad Website will open in Fall 2016.
+Formal applications through the official TAMU Study Abroad Website will open when the next course is scheduled.